From the Agave Sisalana Cactus!

 1. Thames Sisal Carpet from DMI

-Below you see Thames Sisal Carpet in color Kent Black.
+Below you see Thames Sisal Carpet in the color Kent Black.
 This style comes in a width of 13'2" with a latex backing.
 Notice the dark yarn going across the construction; that's what changes the character of the different colors in this style.

 2. DragonGrass from DMI

 DragonGrass features a pineapple-type pattern on a diagonal.
 It, too, is 13'2" with a latex backing.
-Below, you see color Buckhorn.
+Below, you see the color Buckhorn.